 Protein and carbohydrates will impact our bodies from transitioning into ketosis, but the most important thing to understand is how these nutrients are being utilized for energy.
 This is through our metabolic pathways after we have ingested nutrients.

-There are 3 different states that we can be in:
+There are three different states that we can be in:

 - Fed – Right after a complete meal.